 PEH 125.
-SKILLS AND ACTIVITIES FOR TEACHING 2 sh
+SKILLS AND ACTIVITIES FOR TEACHING LIFETIME 2 sh

 PEH 126.
 SKILLS AND ACTIVITIES FOR TEACHING TEAM SPORTS 2 sh

-Students learn and practice the rules, skills and strategies for selected team sports taught in physical education settings.
-This course requires significant physical activity in both the participation and presentation of selected team sports.
+This course provides students with enhanced skills, knowledge and strategies to teach various team sports [in physical education settings].
+Activities may include soccer, softball, football, basketball, lacrosse, field hockey, cricket, etc. The course requires significant physical activity in both the participation and presentation of selected team sports.
 Offered fall.

 PEH 211.
 FOUNDATIONS OF PHYSICAL EDUCATION AND HEALTH 2 sh